rahul-gharat/dronahq-docs/docs/getting-started/customer-jouney.md

 ## Customer Journey

 The following Customer Journey would be representative of an Enterprise-wide adoption of the DronaHQ Platform.
 This is an example customer journey for enterprises where initial work is performed by Administrators to define the resources, installation, and configuration of the DronaHQ Platform.
 DronaHQ Developers are onboarded to the application and given permission to the appropriate resources to support their development.
-Working with the organization, a business usecase is identified, and the developer starts creation of the application.
+Working with the organization, a business use case is identified, and the developer starts creation of the application.
 As the application is released, end-users can onboard, test the application and provide feedback.
 Finally, DronaHQ Maintainer will monitor the applications created.

 ```mermaid